digibib/kohadevbox/README.md

 ```

 And then uncomment the lines you would like to change.
 Usually your personal information,
 including your email and bugzilla password (see below for instructions).
+Don't uncomment a line if you are already satisfied with it's value.
+That's the default value.

+And don't leave a space at the begining of the line.
+It will break the file.

 ### Running Vagrant